hellerve/ptolemy/done.md

 * [Descriptive Complexity: A Logician’s Approach to Computation](https://www.ams.org/notices/199510/immerman.pdf) by **Neil Immerman** (1995)

 An extremely dense paper, it was recommended to me as one of the most interesting papers in complexity research.
 It was a little hard to follow for me, but it was enjoyable nonetheless.
 I’m not usually concerned with complexity classes, but of course I feel a certain attraction to the field (maybe only motivated by the desire to relive my study days, where these kinds of questions were at least of grade-related importance).

+* [Soutei, a Logic-Based Trust-Management System](http://okmij.org/ftp/Prolog/Soutei.pdf) by **Andrew Pimlott & Oleg Kiselyov** (2006)

+I have a certain fondness for Datalog, and the system described in this paper perfectly encapsulates all of the things that I love about it.
+Descriptive policies tend to be almost inexpressable in many popular programming languages, and Datalog is extremely good at it.
+The bits of Haskell code shown are pretty elegant as well.

 ### Books